RafEissen/Reference/CSS/fonts.md

 ## Em

 Another way of setting the font size is with _em_ values.
-The size of an _em_ value su dynamic.
+The size of an _em_ value is dynamic.
 When defining the _font-size_ property, an _em_ is equal to the font size of the element on which the _em_ is used.
 If you haven't set the font size anywhere on the page, then it is the browser default, which is often 16px.
 So, by default 1em = 16px, and 2em = 32px. <br>

 If you set a _font-size_ of 20px on the body element, then 1em = 20px and 2em = 40px.